 There are fees for the administration of allergy serum, vaccines, and other injectable medications.
 In addition, there are charges for all routine immunizations, titers, TB skin tests, lab services, and nurse visits.
 We are happy to bill your insurance for these services.
 We are unable to provide information about coverage specific to your insurance.
 Please contact your insurance carrier directly for any questions you have regarding coverage, deductibles, and/or copayments.
 You will be billed for any amount that is not covered by insurance.

 Payment is expected at the time of service unless we are billing your insurance, in which case, you may have a co-pay or deductible due.
 You may place these charges on your student account.

-Insurance plans vary widely in the benefits they provide and it is important that you understand your benefits.
-You are responsible for paying all copays, deductibles, rejected claims and any balances remaining after insurance payment.
-Prior to coming in to your appointment, please take a few moments to call your insurance company and understand the benefits provided under the terms of your policy.
+Insurance plans vary widely in the benefits they provide, and it is important that you understand your benefits.
+You are responsible for paying all copays, deductibles, rejected claims, and any balances remaining after insurance payment.
+Prior to coming to your appointment, please take a few moments to call your insurance company and understand the benefits provided under the terms of your policy.